humeranoor/llm-anti-tracking/README.md

 ```

 ## Get to know
 Hi, I'd love to know a bit more about you.
-Please take a minute to fill [this get-to-know form](https://forms.office.com/e/VqukvNnwmV) prior to the workshop.
+Please take a minute to fill this [get-to-know form](https://forms.office.com/e/VqukvNnwmV) prior to the workshop.

-See you,
-Dr. Humera